-- Winkleigh School recognises that in order to effectively meet a child's needs, safeguard their welfare and protect them from harm the school must contribute to inter-agency working in line with Working Together to Safeguard Children (2018) and share information between professionals and agencies where there are concerns. - All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the Data Protection Act 2018 is not a barrier to sharing information where the failure to do so would place a child at risk of harm. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - However, we also recognise that all matters relating to child protection are personal to children and families.
-Therefore, in this respect they are confidential and the Headteacher or DSLs will only disclose information about a child to other members of staff on a need to know basis. - We will always undertake to share our intention to refer a child to MASH with their parents /carers unless to do so could put the child at greater risk of harm, or impede a criminal investigation.
-If in doubt, we will contact the MASH consultation line.
+- Our school recognises that in order to effectively meet a child's needs, safeguard their welfare and protect them from harm the school must contribute to inter-agency working in line with Working Together to Safeguard Children (2018) and share information between professionals and agencies where there are concerns. - All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the Data Protection Act 20183 is not a barrier to sharing information where the failure to do so would place a child at risk of harm. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - However, we also recognise that all matters relating to child protection are personal to children and families.
+Therefore, in this respect they are confidential and the Headteacher or DSLs will only disclose information about a child to other members of staff on a need-to-know basis. - We will always undertake to share our intention to refer a child to the Local Authority Safeguarding Hub with their parents /carers unless to do so could put the child at greater risk of harm or impede a criminal investigation.
+If in doubt, we will contact the Local Authority Safeguarding Hub consultation line - In line with KCSiE all children's safeguarding files will be kept confidential and stored securely on the Child Protection Online Monitoring System(CPOMS)